Jordan Rules: Response

 To counter the Jordan Rules, Jordan bulked up to 215 pounds to withstand the physical play of his opponents, and the Bulls began mastering the triangle offense behind head coach Phil Jackson and assistant Tex Winter.
 The new offense emphasized more ball movement and spacing, enabling Jordan to share the offensive load rather than shouldering it.
 In the 1990–91 season, the Bulls won a franchise-record 61 games and swept the Pistons in the 1991 Eastern Conference Finals.
 Soon after, the Bulls won their first NBA title, beating the Los Angeles Lakers in the NBA Finals 4 games to 1.
 The Pistons qualified for the playoffs again in 1992, 1996, 1997, 1999, and 2000, but did not advance to the second round until 2002.

 The teams that faced the Pistons in the playoffs disliked the Jordan Rules.
 It was rumored that Jordan, Magic Johnson, and Larry Bird lobbied for the Pistons' Isiah Thomas to be excluded from the 1992 United States men's Olympic basketball team (also known as the "Dream Team").
-Although Daly was named head coach of Team USA, Thomas was seen as the ringleader of the Pistons' implementation the Jordan Rules.
+Although Daly was named head coach of Team USA, Thomas was seen as the ringleader of the Pistons' implementation of the Jordan Rules.

 The Jordan Rules strategy was used by the New York Knicks from 1992 to 1998, under the tutelage of Pat Riley who served as their head coach from the 1991-92 to the 1994-95 seasons.
 However, the Knicks were not successful as Detroit in containing Jordan and the Bulls.
 Jordan faced the Knicks in the NBA Playoffs in 1991, 1992, 1993, and 1996, and won NBA titles in all four of those seasons.
 The only Knicks playoff series win against the Bulls during this period was in 1994, during Jordan's first retirement.